Passes & Permits

-Forest Product Permits – Collecting products on National Forest System lands for commercial use requires a Forest Product Permit.
-Commonly requested permits are for mushrooms, post, poles and rails, pinecones, etc.
+Collecting products on National Forest System lands for commercial and private use requires a Forest Product Permit.
+Commonly requested permits are for mushrooms, posts, poles and rails, and pinecones.

-Special Use Permits – National Forests provide a variety of land use and commercial/organized recreation opportunities which may require a special use permit.
+Tahoe National Forest provides a variety of land use and commercial or organized recreation opportunities which may require a special use permit.

 Campfire Permits are required for the use of campfires, charcoal fires or portable gas stoves outside a designated recreation sites.
 These are free and are available at all Forest Service, BLM, or CAL FIRE offices, or online at www.PreventWildfireCA.org.

 The Granite Chief Wilderness is one of the few wilderness areas where a permit is not required for entry or camping.

 - Martin Luther King, Jr. Day: Jan.
 16, 2023

 - President's Day: Feb.
 20, 2023

 - National Get Outdoors Day: June 10, 2023

 - Juneteenth: June 19, 2023

 - National Public Lands Day: Sept.
 23, 2023